coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is Colorado Child Support?

-Colorado child support is generally the fixed monthly amount that ensures that a child’s financial needs are adequately sorted regardless of the parents’ relationship.
-The state has guidelines that intend for child support payments to be the same amount that the children would receive if they still lived with both caregivers.
+Colorado child support is generally the fixed monthly amount that ensures that a child’s financial needs are adequately met, regardless of the parents’ relationship.
+The state has guidelines that intend child support payments to be the same amount the children would receive if they still lived with both caregivers.

 What Does Child Support Cover in Colorado?

 Colorado child support covers all child-related expenses.
-Usually, these include basic and extraordinary costs.
-The child’s basic or necessary expenses include;
+Usually, these include both basic and extraordinary costs.
+The child’s basic or necessary expenses include:

 • Feeding